Tanantor/langgate/README.md

 - [Deployment Guide](deployment/README.md) - Instructions for deploying to Kubernetes and other platforms

 ## Roadmap
-- **Image Model Support**: Add explicit support for image generation models and include leading image models in the default model registry.
 - **Pydantic Schema Validation**: Implement validation of parameters against Pydantic schemas representing the full API of the provider's model
 - **TTS and ASR Model Support**: Include leading Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) models in the default model registry, with endpoints for fetching models filtered by modality (for modality-specific return typing) and schemas for these modalities.
 - **Video Generation Model Support**: Add video generation models, similarly to the afformentioned modalities, with an explicit endpoint and schemas.